watermarkhu/watermarkhu.github.io/_posts/2020-09-16-strava-mapper.md

 date:   2020-09-16 10:14:01 +0200
 ---

 There is a Jupyter notebook related to the instructions provided here.
-Find the notebook and its dependencies [here](https://github.com/watermarkhu/plot_gpx_tcx_map).
+Find the notebook and its dependencies [here](https://github.com/watermarkhu/plot_gpx_tcx).
+Figures will be added to this post sometime in the future.

 ## Dependancies

 Install [GPSbabel](https://www.gpsbabel.org/download.html), which we use to parse and unzip `.gz` and/or convert`.tcx` files to the same `.gpx` format.
 On Linux, this can done via  `apt install gpsbabel`.
 For other systems, please refer to the documentation of GPSbabel.